 - Mandatory 14-day quarantine: You must prepare an isolation plan in advance of arrival in Canada detailing where and how you will complete your 14-day quarantine.

-- Download the ArriveCAN app All travelers to Canada must submit information regarding their travel and contact information as well as quarantine plans.
+- Download the ArriveCAN app All travellers to Canada must submit information regarding their travel and contact information as well as quarantine plans.

-Note: Vaccinated travelers must still adhere to the entry requirements.
+Note: Vaccinated travellers must still adhere to the entry requirements.

 FAQs: Travelling to Canada During COVID-19